Virginia parents, teachers worry about gun violence after school shootings

 “For many people, a large number of our kids, school is the safest place that they can be.”

 Although school shootings are statistically rare, they are on the rise.
-Last year, more school shootings took place in the U.S. (46) than in any year since at least 1999, according to a Washington Post database.
+Last year, more school shootings took place in the U.S. (46) than in any year since at least 1999, when 15 were killed at Columbine High School in suburban Denver, according to a Washington Post database.

 “School shootings are not only here to stay, but they're probably going to get worse before they get better in terms of frequency and severity,” Temple said.
 “We're going to have a day in the not too distant future where we're going to have two schools have mass shootings on the same day.
 That will happen, just statistically speaking.”